TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.606 (2016/07/18) =
+* Fixed: notice in stats page when no payment criteria were enabled.
+* New: released [Author Payment Bonus]{http://postpaycounter.com/author-payment-bonus-manually-change-the-total-payout-to-authors/) and [Category Custom Settings](http://postpaycounter.com/category-custom-settings/) released!

 = 2.605 (2016/06/19) =
 * Fixed: issue with empty stats.